HanruV/CDV01_Career-Goals-Reflection-HANVOR614_Pto2403_Group-C_Hanru-Vorster_CDV01/README.md

 1. **Skills Analysis**:

 - Current skills and areas of expertise:
     - 123

 - Needed skills to develop or improve:
      - 123

 2. **Interests and Values**:

-    - Describe your key interests related to your career.
+- Key career interests:
-    - What values are important to you in a work environment?
+- WImportant work environment values:
 ---
 ### Part 2: Career Exploration Insights

 1. **Industries and Roles Explored**:

-    - List the industries or roles you have researched.
+- Industry roles researched:
-    - Note any particular areas that piqued your interest.
+- Areas of interest:

 2. **Alignment with Personal Profile**:

-    - Reflect on how these industries/roles align with your skills, interests, and values.
+- How industries/roles align with your skills, interests, and values:
-    - Identify any gaps or areas for further exploration.
+- Gaps and areas for further exploration:
 ---
 ### Part 3: SMART Career Goals

-1. **Short-term Goals** (Next 1-2 years):
+1. **Short-term Goals** *(Next 1-2 years)*:

-    - List your specific, measurable, achievable, relevant, and time-bound goals.
+- Specific, measurable, achievable, relevant, and time-bound goals:
-    - Explain the rationale behind each goal.
+- Rationale behind each goal:

-2. **Long-term Goals** (3-5 years and beyond):
+2. **Long-term Goals** *(3-5 years and beyond)*:

-    - Outline your long-term career aspirations.
+- Long-term career aspirations:
-    - Describe how these align with your interests and skills.
+- How these align with your interests and skills:
 ---
 ### Part 4: Action Plan

 1. **Steps to Achieve Short-term Goals**:

-    - Detail specific actions or steps needed to achieve each short-term goal.
+- Detail specific actions or steps needed to achieve each short-term goal:
-    - Include any resources or support required.
+- Resources or support required:

 2. **Preparation for Long-term Goals**:

-    - Describe the preparations or groundwork necessary for your long-term aspirations.
+- Preparations or groundwork necessary for your long-term aspirations:
-    - Consider additional skills, experiences, or qualifications needed.
+- List of additional skills, experiences, or qualifications needed:
 ---
 ### Part 5: Reflection on Challenges and Opportunities

 1. **Anticipated Challenges**:

-    - Identify potential obstacles or challenges in reaching your goals.
+- Potential obstacles or challenges in reaching your goals:
-    - Consider strategies to overcome these challenges.
+- Strategies to overcome these challenges:

 2. **Opportunities for Growth**:

-    - Highlight any opportunities you can leverage for career growth.
+- Leverageable opportunities for career growth:
-    - Include networking, mentorship, or educational opportunities.
+- Networking, mentorship, or educational opportunities: